quikkly/ios-sdk/samples/Pods/Quikkly/README.md

 }
 ```

-2. Some of our Quikkly actions use custom URIs to support deep linking and API calls to 3rd party services, through the `[UIApplication canOpenURL:]` mechanisms.
-Due to some changes in iOS 9, your `Info.plist` file should contain an `LSApplicationQueriesSchemes` key with `spotify`, `twitter`, `gplus` and `youtube` items.

-3. In iOS 10+ the NSCameraUsageDescription key in the `Info.plist` file has to be set, otherwise the app will crash when access to the camera is requested.
+2. In iOS 10+ the NSCameraUsageDescription key in the `Info.plist` file has to be set, otherwise the app will crash when access to the camera is requested.

-4. Make sure bitcode is turned off in your target's build settings.
+3. Make sure bitcode is turned off in your target's ```Build Settings``` > ```Build Options``` > ```Enable Bitcode```.
 Unfortunately we're currently unable to offer bitcode support.
 However we're working hard to make it available in the future.

+This is not a universal framework.
+Simulator won't work, so make sure a device is selected, otherwise Swift classes aren't even available

 ### Scannable Templates